jinyun1tang/ECOSYS/README.md

 You can also make a fork using the fork button on the upper right corner.

+## Be sure to make your own branch or your own fork.
+## Please do not merge to the master, use pull request instead.

 # Build

 Currently, the code is configured with intel compilers, icc and ifort.